RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Prevent crash when removing a piece with a visible GM Note.
-* Make the editable area of the GM Note rich text editor use a scrollbar if it gets too large.
+* Scroll the editable area of the GM Note rich text editor if it gets too large.

 ## Plans/TODO